Coronavirus (COVID-19) vaccination

 Who should have the COVID-19 vaccine

-You may be offered the COVID-19 vaccine in spring if you:
+You can get a COVID-19 vaccine this spring if you:

 - are aged 6 months to 74 years and have a weakened immune system because of a health condition or treatment